chriswebb09/chriswebb09.github.io/_posts/2017-01-21-me-myself-and-my-code.md

 ## Hello

+_Post has been updated as of March 27th, 2017.
+Updated comments are at the bottom._

 Recently, I’ve been working on the overall architecture of my application, [TaskHero](https://github.com/chriswebb09/taskhero).
 So how's that been working out for me...
 I'm going to be polite here and leave it at: It's been a great learning experience.

 <br>